Wonka Logo

 The last part was associated with the movie’s main character, the chocolatier Willy Wonka.
 This style emphasized the fairy tale format, evidenced by the magician’s hat, the unusual typeface, and the distinctive color scheme.
 The letters had artistic curves, and each had a unique design.

-As for colors, the designers used shades of gold, red, and basic white.
-The hat and the word Bar had a golden hue, and white was used to decorate the word Wonka.
+The designers used shades of gold, red, and basic white for the colors.
+The hat and the word “Bar” had a golden hue, and “Wonka” was decorated with white.
 Using such colors created a contrast effect and attracted customers’ attention.

 1999 – 2008